 Things were going great, and then in 1990 — just a year after Glassautomatic moved to Jeannette — Toscany went out of business.
 The machines that had run nonstop for St. George Crystal now sat idle.
 In need of customer, Poeting developed a relationship with Princess House, a direct-sales company in the cookware and home-accessories space with a Tupperware-style business model.
 Although the Toscany bankruptcy showed Poeting the downside of relying heavily on one customer, Glassautomatic found itself in an even better position than before — Poeting says the Princess House orders for lead crystal “more than replaced” the business that had been lost.

 In 1991, scientists sounded the alarm that lead crystal glass posed a health risk.
 Researchers found that the lead in the glassware would leech into liquids that were exposed to it.
 Though short-term exposure of liquids to the crystal carried a small risk, the danger grew the longer a liquid was in contact with the crystal.
 At the time, the dangers of lead-based paint were making headlines, with officials estimating that children in as many as 3.8 million homes were at risk of lead.
 The Food and Drug Administration warned consumers; the Environmental Protection Agency issued similar warnings, and officials in Europe followed suit.

 Suddenly, lead was bad for business.
 Proof of that arrived in the form of a letter from the legal department of Princess House’s parent company.
-Its message was crystal-clear: All purchase ordered are canceled immediately.
+Its message was crystal-clear: All purchase orders are canceled immediately.

 “We basically lost all our work overnight,” Poeting says.